 At the 12th Annual Genesis Enterprise Course (GEP) Awards & Showcase, Garry won the Business Development Achievement Award.

 CIT has developed a website which gives full details of all modules for all courses.
 The website also has information on recommended textbooks, average weekly workload, assessments and exams.

 Full details of the modules Software Development (Honours) CR106

-You will have career opportunities in Cork, Ireland and abroad, with large multinationals (such as IBM, EMC, McAfee, Johnson Controls), and also with smaller Irish companies.
+You will have career opportunities in Cork, Ireland and abroad, with large multinationals (such as IBM, Dell EMC, McAfee, Johnson Controls), and also with smaller Irish companies.
 Graduates have also found employment within large IT departments in companies within the Chemical, Pharmaceutical or Food Industry.
 Graduates have also moved into roles in System Administration and Software Testing.

 A percentage of graduates from the programme chose to take up jobs in the Software Industry abroad.
 Software Development graduates work in a diverse range of roles.

 Potential Areas of Employment